-Braemar Property Value Report: November-December 2020 (Arista Series)
+Braemar Property Value Report: September-October 2021 (Arista Series)

-If you placed your Braemar Arista home on the market, priced to current conditions, you could expect it to be under contract in a handful of days.
-You could also expect to give very minimal seller subsidy, if any at all.
+If you placed your Braemar Arista home on the market, priced to current conditions, you could expect your home to be under contract in under two weeks.
+You could also expect to pay some seller subsidy since the buyer frenzy has cooled off.

-The next Braemar Property Value Report will be out in March.
-Until then, when the time comes to sell your Braemar home, I would love to consult with you about what my professional marketing and expertise in the market place can mean to increasing your bottom line.
+The next Braemar Property Value Report will be out in January.
+Until then, when the time comes to sell your home, get in touch with me to find out how I can create the buyer enthusiasm that will lift your property to its absolute max profit.
+Professional marketing combined with local expertise is what my Braemar sellers have been enjoying for years.
 Since 2005, No One Knows Braemar Better!